marcglasberg/i18n_extension/README.md

 ## Recommended way

-We believe having to define identifiers is a boring task, and makes it difficult for you to remember the exact text of the translations without having to look at the translation file.
+I believe having to define identifiers is a boring task, and makes it difficult for you to remember the exact text of the translations without having to look at the translation file.

-For this reason we recommend you to simply type the text you want as a `String` inside your `Text()` widgets, and add `.i18n` to them.
+For this reason, I recommend you to simply type the text you want as a `String` inside your `Text()` widgets, and add `.i18n` to them.

 The exception is when you have very large texts that you need to translate, like for